DivineDX/PsychPal/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Please click <a href="https://github.com/DivineDX/PsychPal/blob/workingApp/PsychPalRoadmap.png">here</a> to view PsychPal's roadmap from July till end of 2019.
+PsychPal's roadmap from July 2019 till the end of 2019, is available for viewing <a href="https://github.com/DivineDX/PsychPal/blob/workingApp/PsychPalRoadmap.png">here</a>.

 <!-- CONTRIBUTING -->
 ## Contributing